ameeno/openmediavault-rclone/README.md

 1. You have to install and configure rclone by your own.
 1. You have to create systemd services for rclone mounts by your own.
+1. Name of systemd-service should be the same as the name of the folder.
+1. you need to modify the code for the name of the storage where your /mnt is mounted.

 Example systemd service:
 ------------------------